 A lot of people don’t realize that the Nile cruises don’t go between Cairo and Luxor either.
 The cruises go between Luxor and Aswan, and although I’m personally not a huge fan because they’re very slow and waste a lot of time, they can be nice options for visitors who like slower travel, especially older travelers who are less mobile or who tire easier when traveling.

 Ok now let me touch on some scams to watch out for in this part of Egypt.
-Luckily in Luxor it’s not as vulcherous as it it is at the Pyramids in Cairo/Giza, so you don’t have to be as on guard here even if you are on your own.
-But there are three scams I want to forewarn you about, or maybe less scams and just more “peculiar situations.”
+Luckily in Luxor, it’s not as vulturous as it is at the Pyramids in Cairo/Giza, so you don’t have to be as on guard here even if you are on your own.
+But there are three scams I want to forewarn you about, or maybe fewer scams and just more “peculiar situations.”

 The first has to do with getting caught taking photos in the tombs at the Valley of the Kings without a photography ticket.
 This ticket is new and it’s pretty cheap, so I always recommend that visitors just get it and avoid the worry and hassle of trying to “sneak” a photo or two and risk getting caught.
 Still, some people do try to be cheap and not buy the new ticket, and they usually do get caught by the tomb guards.

 Now here’s the thing about the guards though… they’ve been there for years watching hundreds of thousands of tourists go in and out of these tombs.
 They may look a little rough, but they know tourist psychology and they know what to look for.
 They don’t even need the flash to go off to know what gestures give away someone trying to sneak a picture in one of the tombs.